 A: Our residents' salaries have consistently been above the 75th percentile.
 On top of this is a benefit package including medical, dental and disability care, malpractice insurance and life insurance.
 Vacation time is 20 working days per year.
 The department also provides educational funds for our residents so they can attend meetings and/or buy textbooks or journals.
-This amounts to $400 for each first year, $800 for each second year, and $1,000 for each third year resident.
+This amounts to $600 for each first year, $1100 for each for the second year, third and fourth year.
 We also have a very good child care referral service.

 Q: Do we have fellowship?

 A: Yes.
 We have an adult cardiothoracic anesthesia fellowship with two fellows per year.
 We do approximately 1500 cardiac cases per year and residents are paired with 1:1 fellowship trained cardiac staff.